 How many respondents do I need for statistically valid results?

 For most discrete choice experiments, 250 respondents provides a good balance of statistical confidence and cost efficiency.
 At n=250, you can detect meaningful differences in preference shares between product concepts, claims, or flavours.
-For directional reads during early ideation, n=50-100 can be sufficient.
-For results you plan to share with retail buyers or use in regulatory submissions, n=500-1,000 provides the robustness needed for external credibility.
+For directional reads during early ideation, n=50–100 can be sufficient, though we’ve found that results at n=50 can diverge from larger samples in ways that matter for high-stakes decisions.
+For results you plan to share with retail buyers or use in regulatory submissions, n=500–1,000 provides the robustness needed for external credibility.
+The cost difference between n=250 and n=1,000 in synthetic validation is minimal compared to traditional panels, where quadrupling sample size roughly quadruples cost.

 What types of research questions work best with synthetic consumer validation?